 Gable and hip roof were traditionally used on the less important palace, government and religious buildings.

 Intersecting Gable and Hip Roofs

 This is a building with overlaid gable and hip roofs in a Daoist temple in Zhengding County, Hebei Province.

-In classic Chinese building code, hip roofs were reserved for public buildings of significance, such as meeting halls in royal palace or the chief prayer hall in big temples.
+In classic Chinese building code, hip roofs were reserved for public buildings of significance, such as meeting halls in royal palaces or the chief prayer hall in big temples.

 Double Eave Hip Roof

-Double-eave hip roofs were, in old days, exclusively reserved for major buildings in royal palace, such as Hall of Supreme Harmony in Beijing Forbidden City.
+Double-eave hip roofs were, in old days, exclusively reserved for major buildings in royal palaces, such as Hall of Supreme Harmony in Beijing Forbidden City.

 Double Eave Hip and Flat Roof

 This combination of flat and hip roofs did appear often.

 Single and Double-Eave Gable & Hip Roofs with Upswings at the Ends